|Publisher||Princeton University Press|

-In this ambitious and authoritative book, Jörg Rüpke provides a comprehensive and strikingly original narrative history of ancient Roman and Mediterranean religion over more than a millennium―from the late Bronze Age through the Roman imperial period and up to full-fledged Christianization.
+In this ambitious and authoritative book, Jörg Rüpke provides a comprehensive and strikingly original narrative history of ancient Roman and Mediterranean religion over more than a millennium―from the late Bronze Age through the Roman imperial period and up to late antiquity.
 While focused primarily on the city of Rome, Pantheon fully integrates the many religious traditions found in the Mediterranean world, including Judaism and Christianity.
-This generously illustrated book is also distinguished by its unique emphasis on “lived religion,” a perspective that stresses how individuals’ experiences and practices transform religion into something different from its official form.
-The result is a radically new picture of both Roman religion and a crucial period in Western religion―one that influenced Judaism, Christianity, Islam, and even the modern idea of “religion” itself.
+This generously illustrated book is also distinguished by its unique emphasis on lived religion, a perspective that stresses how individuals’ experiences and practices transform religion into something different from its official form.
+The result is a radically new picture of both Roman religion and a crucial period in Western religion―one that influenced Judaism, Christianity, Islam, and even the modern idea of religion itself.

 Drawing on a vast range of literary and archaeological evidence, Pantheon shows how Roman religion shaped and was shaped by its changing historical contexts from the ninth century BCE to the fourth century CE.
-Because religion was not a distinct sphere in the Roman world, the book treats religion as inseparable from developments in political, social, economic, and cultural life.
-The narrative emphasizes the diversity of Roman religion, offers a new view of central concepts such as “temple,” “altar,” and “votive,” reassesses the gendering of religious practices, and much more.
+Because religion was not a distinct sphere in the Roman world, the book treats religion as inseparable from political, social, economic, and cultural developments.
+The narrative emphasizes the diversity of Roman religion; offers a new view of central concepts such as “temple,” “altar,” and “votive”; reassesses the gendering of religious practices; and much more.
 Throughout, Pantheon draws on the insights of modern religious studies, but without “modernizing” ancient religion.